opencord/voltha-docs/overview/jenkins_node.rst

 ------------------------------

 A good guide to do this can be found at `<https://devopscube.com/setup-slaves-on-jenkins-2/>`_.
-At ONF we setup one of the node in the Kubernetes cluster as Jenkins Agent, but that is not mandatory as long as ``kubectl`` installed on the Jenkins Agent can interact with the cluster.
+At LF BB we setup one of the node in the Kubernetes cluster as Jenkins Agent, but that is not mandatory as long as ``kubectl`` installed on the Jenkins Agent can interact with the cluster.

 Prerequisites for this step are listed in the page, but reported here for your convenience: